Life Transitions / Grief & Loss / Anxiety

 I am an LCPC-c with a private practice in Portland.
 I initially arrived to Maine as a midwifery student and eventually ended up at Hospice of Southern Maine, asa bereavement counselor working with individuals

 and facilitating groups for grieving families.
-I have continued my work in hospice as a volunteer, where I currently serve the needs of dying patients.
+I continued my work in hospice as a volunteer for several years, where I served the needs of dying patients.

 Sharing space with others as life is coming in, and going out, has grown my deep commitment to honoring the depth of each transition we find ourselves in.
 I believe that grace can be found in some of our darkest times and that therapy can buoy us towards greater health, as we make our way.